Skip to main content

 What kind of help is available?

 Those facing barriers while completing their application may be eligible for Access Support.
 A barrier can include, but is not limited to, language, culture, physical or cognitive limitations, or any inequity that may complicate completing an application.
 This support provides funding for specialized assistance in conveying the artists’ ideas.
 This could include hiring a typist, interpreter, translator, or other type of support worker to help with submitting a clear application that accurately reflects the artist’s ideas and intentions.
 Normally, professional grant writers are not supported by this program unless they are assisting the artist with a specific barrier.
 Eligible assistance will be supported up to $500.
-For more information, contact grants@edmontonarts.ca or phone: 7804242787
+For more information, visit our Access Support program page, contact grants@edmontonarts.ca or phone: 7804242787.

 Can I get someone to review my application?

-• Clarifying which stream best aligns with your project’s goals and outcomes.
+• Clarify which funding stream best aligns with your project’s goals and outcomes.

-• Help to define the intentions and outcomes of your grant application.
+• Refine the intentions and outcomes of your project.

 Assessment